KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 -Marc Andreessen

 ## iPhone Launches and Mobile Takes Off
-Marc Andreessen wrote his Software is Eating the World op-ed just four years after the [iPhone](http://en.wikipedia.org/wiki/IPhone) launched.
+Marc Andreessen wrote his Software is Eating the World op-ed in 2011, just four years after the [iPhone](http://en.wikipedia.org/wiki/IPhone) launched.
 The subsequent popularity of the iPhone and other mobile products, such as [Android](http://en.wikipedia.org/wiki/Android_%28operating_system%29), can be clearly seen in the graph below.
 Words associated with mobile ("iPhone" "app" "Android") are "up and to the right."
 Non-mobile words ("desktop" "website") are on the decline.

 Google Trends graph for phrases ["iPhone" "app" "Android" "desktop" "website" (region: worldwide)](http://www.google.com/trends/explore#q=iPhone%2C%20app%2C%20Android%2C%20desktop%2C%20website&cmpt=q&tz=), from 2004 to 2015.
 ![](google-maps-and-trends/google-trends-iphone-app-android-desktop-website.jpg)

 Also, when the iPhone launched, a corresponding market for church-related mobile products was immediately born, as illustrated in the Google Trends graph below.

 Google Trends graph for phrases ["church iPhone" "church app" "church Android" "church desktop" "church website" (region: worldwide)](http://www.google.com/trends/explore#q=church%20iPhone%2C%20church%20app%2C%20church%20Android%2C%20church%20livestream&cmpt=q&tz=), from 2004 to 2015.
 ![](google-maps-and-trends/google-trends-church-iphone-church-app-church-android-church-livestream.jpg)